eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 subscriberOptions.subscribeOnCreate = false;
 ```

-Due to disabled `subscribeOnCreate` feature, don't forget to subscribe to our topic:
+Due to the disabled `subscribeOnCreate` feature, don't forget to subscribe to our topic:

 ```cpp
 subscriber.subscribe();